 Friedman has won three Pulitzer Prizes: the 1983 Pulitzer Prize for international reporting (from Lebanon), the 1988 Pulitzer Prize for international reporting (from Israel), and the 2002 Pulitzer Prize for distinguished commentary.
 In 2004, he was also awarded the Overseas Press Club Award for lifetime achievement and the honorary title Order of the British Empire (OBE) by Queen Elizabeth II.
 In 2009, he was given the National Press Club’s lifetime achievement award.

 Friedman and his wife, Ann, reside in Bethesda, Maryland.
 Ann, who taught first-grade reading in the public school system in Montgomery County, Maryland, is also vice chairman of the board of directors of the SEED Foundation, a nonprofit organization based in Washington, D.C., that developed a college-prep public boarding school model for underserved urban students.
 Ann is also on the boards of Conservation International, the Aspen Institute and the National Symphony Orchestra.
-In 2015, Ann founded a language arts museum in Washington, D.C., called “Planet Word,’’ which is now taking shape at 13th and K Street.
+In 2015, Ann founded a language arts museum in Washington, D.C., called “Planet Word,” which opens in May 2019 at 13th and K Street.
 Tom is Vice Chairman.
-Their elder daughter, Orly, who did Teach for America out of college, was a public school teacher and is currently Head of Lower School & Assistant Head of School of the Khan Lab School in Silicon Valley, founded her own independent school in San Francisco, the Red Bridge school.
-Their younger daughter, Natalie, is an editor on NPR’s “Morning Edition.’’
+Their elder daughter, Orly, who did Teach for America out of college, was a public school teacher, was Head of Lower School & Assistant Head of School of the Khan Lab School in Silicon Valley, founded her own independent school in San Francisco, the Red Bridge school.
+Their younger daughter, Natalie, is executive producer of “Weekend All Things Considered’’ on NPR.

 Friedman was a member of both the Brandeis University Board of Trustees and the Pulitzer Prize Board, but has since retired from both.
 He was a visiting lecturer at Harvard University in 2000 and 2005.
 He has been awarded honorary degrees by Brandeis University, Macalester College, Haverford College, the University of Minnesota, Hebrew Union College, Williams College, Washington University in St. Louis, Rensselaer Polytechnic Institute, the Hebrew University of Jerusalem, the Technion, the University of Maryland at Baltimore, Grinnell College, the University of Delaware, Tulane, The Energy and Resources Institute in India and Hasselt University in Belgium.

 His golf handicap is a 7.1 index.